-In accordance with article 108(A) of the Company's articles of association, Mr. Chiu Hui-Chin, Mr. Lin Feng-Chieh, and Mr. Cherng Chia-Jiun will retire as Directors by rotation and, being eligible, will offer themselves for re-election as Directors at the forthcoming annual general meeting of the Company.
+In accordance with article 108(A) of the Company's articles of association, Mr. Cheng Li-Yu, Mr. Huang Kuo-Kuang, and Mr. Tsai Wen-Yu will retire as Directors by rotation and, being eligible, will offer themselves for re-election as Directors at the forthcoming annual general meeting of the Company.
+As Mr. Cheng Li-Yen was appointed on 16 March 2022 as an additional Director, in accordance with Article 112 of the Company's articles of association, Mr. Cheng Li-Yen will hold office only until the forthcoming annual general meeting of the Company and, being eligible, will offer himself for re-election as Director at the forthcoming annual general meeting of the Company.